top of page

 Why the First Century?

-Since the discovery of the Dead Sea Scrolls in the mid-twentieth century, biblical scholars and Christian theologians have reevaluated many of their previous assumptions.
+Since the discovery of the Dead Sea Scrolls in the mid-twentieth century, many biblical scholars and Christian theologians have reevaluated some longstanding assumptions.
 This discovery came soon after World War II, when the world learned that Nazi Germany had killed about six million Jews across Europe.
-Both the Dead Sea Scrolls and the Holocaust prompted scholars to discard layers of research that had caused them to overlook the first-century contexts of Jesus and the gospel accounts (see "Auschwitz & Biblical Studies").
-For most Western Christians—both Roman Catholics and Protestants—the doctrine of supersessionism became one of the main ideas challenged by this new perspective.
+Both the Dead Sea Scrolls and the Holocaust prompted scholars to reconsider long-held scholarly assumptions that had caused them to overlook the first-century contexts of Jesus and the gospel accounts (see "Auschwitz & Biblical Studies").
+Many theologians in the West, Roman Catholics and Protestants alike, began reexamining supersessionist interpretations.

-To develop a proper understanding of the church, Christians must look to the first century and recognize that Jesus was a Jewish man living under the Roman Empire.
-Over the following centuries, the religion we now call Christianity spread across the world and took on many different forms.
-Richard C. Halverson (1916–1995), who served as the sixtieth United States Senate chaplain, observed:
+To develop a proper understanding of the church, Christians should look to the first century and recognize that Jesus was a Jewish man living under the Roman Empire.
+Over the following centuries, Christianity spread across the world and took on many different forms.
+Richard C. Halverson, a Presbyterian minister who served as the sixtieth United States Senate chaplain, observed:

-Simply put, the first disciples of Jesus were Jews and Gentiles who came together in unity because they encountered God himself.
+Simply put, the first disciples of Jesus were Jews and Gentiles who came together in unity after encountering God himself.
 As Christianity spread to new regions, it often absorbed local customs and practices.
 While this diversity might seem positive, it sometimes made the teachings of Jesus and the apostles more confusing or vague.
 In line with Halverson's observation, the church assumed a slightly different identity each time it entered a new territory.
 Considering Jesus' words, "My yoke is easy to bear, and my burden is light" (Matt.
-11:30), this is an issue that demands our attention.
+11:30), this issue demands our attention.

 God sent his Son, Jesus, to the Roman province of Judea in the first century for a specific purpose.
-He may have waited until Israel—the nation he established through a covenant of circumcision—could uphold the rule of law among humanity.
-According to the Hebrew calendar, Jesus was likely born between 3757 and 3762 (4 BC and 1 BC).
-The term "first century" is a later estimate based on the Gregorian calendar, whereas Jews reckon years from the creation of the world, as described in the Book of Genesis.
+From a biblical perspective, Jesus entered history at a time when Judea stood under Roman rule and possessed a well-developed religious and legal tradition.
+According to the traditional Hebrew calendar, Jesus was born between 3757–3762 AM (4 BC–1 BC).
+The term "first century" is a later estimate based on the Gregorian calendar, whereas Jews reckon years from the creation of the world, as described in Genesis.

 Jesus entered history at a pivotal moment, just before the Romans destroyed the temple and scattered the Jewish people across the world.
-The prophet Daniel predicted that an empire stronger than Babylon, Persia, or Greece would conquer Israel and desecrate the temple (Dan.
+The prophet Daniel was understood by many Jews and Christians as predicting that an empire stronger than Babylon, Persia, or Greece would conquer Israel and desecrate the temple (Dan.
 9:27; Matt.
 24:15).
-In AD 70, Roman general Titus (AD 39–81) sacked the temple, an event still remembered today: Jews mourn at the Western Wall, and the Arch of Titus in Rome commemorates the destruction.
+In AD 70, Roman general Titus sacked the temple, an event still remembered today: Jews mourn at the Western Wall, and the Arch of Titus in Rome commemorates the destruction.

 For this reason, Jesus promised, "For where two or three gather in my name, there I am with them" (Matt.
 18:20).
-He was echoing a common Jewish saying: "When two sit together, and there are words of Torah spoken between them, the Divine Presence [Shekinah] rests with them" (Pirkei Avot 3:3).
-The Judeo-Roman historian Josephus (AD 37–100) recorded events surrounding the temple's fall in AD 70.
-He described a brilliant light shining around the altar in the Holy of Holies for about thirty minutes before vanishing.
+A later rabbinic saying expresses a similar idea: "If two sit together and there are words of Torah [spoken] between them, then the Shekinah abides among them, as it is said" (m.
+Avot 3:3).
+The first-century Jewish historian Josephus recorded events surrounding the temple's fall in AD 70.
+He reported a brilliant light shining around the altar in the Holy of Holies for about thirty minutes before it vanished.
 He also reported that the brass temple gate—so heavy it took twenty men to move—opened on its own around midnight.
-Josephus credited God with these acts, indicating that the Shekinah presence had left the temple, allowing the Romans to enter and destroy it.
-Finally, he recorded a booming voice in the inner court declaring, "We are leaving this place" (Wars of the Jews 6.5).
-God removed his presence from the temple, signaling the end of the age.
+Josephus presents these events as extraordinary omens preceding the temple's destruction.
+According to Josephus, a booming voice in the inner court declared, "Let us remove hence" (B.J.
+6.5.3), i.e., "Let's get out of here."
+Many Christians have understood these reported signs as indicating that God's presence had departed from the temple before its destruction.

 A Galilean Fellowship

-The Holy Spirit began the church on Pentecost, giving each apostle spiritual gifts and inspiring them to witness boldly to Christ.
+Christians traditionally understand Pentecost as the birth of the church.
+The Holy Spirit gave each apostle spiritual gifts and inspired them to witness boldly to Christ.
 The apostle Peter preached a powerful sermon to many Jews from the Mediterranean and the Near East.
-As a result, the earliest disciples met in fellowship and shared their belongings (Acts 2).
+As a result, the earliest disciples met in fellowship and shared their possessions (Acts 2).
 Although this practice lasted only a short time, it set a precedent for shared meals and giving that the church would continue for generations.
-The disciples began preaching to other Jews immediately after Pentecost, fifty days after Jesus' resurrection (Acts 1–2).
-They initially called their movement "the Way" (Acts 9:2, 18:25–26, 19:9, 23, 22:4), likely based on Jesus' words, "I am the way and the truth and the life" (John 14:6).
-Because no human could speak infallibly or guarantee eternal life, the disciples described themselves as "the Way" to the truth and life of Jesus.
-In other words, salvation in Christ is a continuous journey toward God's kingdom.
+The disciples began preaching to other Jews immediately after Pentecost, fifty days after Passover (Acts 1–2).
+The movement came to be known as "the Way," likely echoing Jesus' words, "I am the way and the truth and the life.
+No one comes to the Father except through me" (Acts 9:2; 18:25–26; 19:9, 23; 22:4; cf. John 14:6).

 The church as a fellowship was not without its leaders.
-When the Jewish members of the Way, under Peter's direction, contested the Gentiles who sided with Paul, they went to Jerusalem to meet with James.
-At the council that met around AD 50, James oversaw the debate between the two apostles and presented his resolution based on the guidelines for foreigners living in Israel as outlined in the Law of Moses (Acts 15; cf. Lev.
+When the Jewish believers disagreed with Paul over the admission of Gentiles, they went to Jerusalem to meet with James.
+At the council that met around AD 50, James oversaw the debate among the apostles and elders and presented his resolution based on the guidelines for foreigners living in Israel as outlined in the Law of Moses (Acts 15; cf. Lev.
 17–18).
-James headed the Council of Jerusalem as a bishop (Greek: episkopos, G1985, "overseer").
+James functioned as the leading elder of the Jerusalem church.
 As Jesus' brother, he held considerable authority, even among the twelve apostles (Gal.
 1:18–19), primarily because he remained in Israel's holiest city to lead the church there.
-However, most of the bishops in the first century were local, looking over a network of home gatherings (Acts 20:28).
-Whenever the New Testament writers used the word "church" (Greek: ekklēsia, G1577, "called out"), they included all of the Christians who lived in a given city.
+However, most of the overseers (Greek: episkopos, G1985) in the first century were local, overseeing a network of home gatherings (Acts 20:28).
+Whenever the New Testament writers used the word "church," they referred to all the Christians living in a given city.

-For this reason, Paul addressed his letters to the "church at Corinth," the "church at Ephesus," the "church at Colossae," and so on.
+Paul addressed his letters to the "church at Corinth," the "church at Ephesus," the "church at Colossae," and so on.
 In this context, the ekklēsia was simply a gathering of believers in Christ.
 Moreover, the apostles knew that for the overall church to survive, they needed to appoint elders in each local congregation who would preserve the Way for future generations (Acts 14:23; Titus 1:5).
-The deacon (Greek: diakonos, G1249, "server") helped the bishops and elders with the everyday concerns of individual believers (1 Tim.
+The deacon (Greek: diakonos, G1249) helped the overseers and elders with the everyday concerns of individual believers (1 Tim.
 3:8–13).
-Thus, the first-century church established a threefold pattern: bishop, elder, and deacon.
-However, these were functions rather than hierarchical positions.
+The New Testament reflects the emergence of a threefold pattern: overseer, elder, and deacon.
+However, these offices were intended as functions rather than hierarchical positions.
 Jesus expressly forbids the apostles from seeking rank in God's kingdom (Matt.
 20:26; Mark 10:43), and even Paul routinely downplayed his apostolic role in finding churches (1 Cor.
 9).
 He also described a fivefold ministry of apostles, prophets, evangelists, pastors, and teachers (Eph.
 4:11).

 At the close of the first century, John addressed the seven churches of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea (Rev. 1:11).
 The number seven in Judaism represents completion, fulfillment, and perfection, as God created the world in six days and rested on the seventh.
-Therefore, the seven churches in Revelation illustrated the common church for all time and space (see "A Saga of Seven Churches").
+Many interpreters understand the seven churches to symbolize the common church for all time and space (see "A Saga of Seven Churches").
 Jesus told each of his disciples to stay the course and repent as soon as they fell into error.
 He was the cornerstone upon which the prophets and the apostles—the foundation and the pillars—built the church of God on the "rock" of Peter's confession (Eph.
 2:19–21; Gal.
 2:9; cf. Matt.
 16:18).
 In other words, Christ laid out the template for his people to follow well into the future.

 Formulating the doctrine of the Trinity marked the church's expansion into Greece and Rome.
-Between the second and eighth centuries, the five "apostolic" churches of Jerusalem, Antioch, Rome, Alexandria, and Constantinople held six ecumenical councils to agree on what all Christians should believe about the Father, the Son, and the Holy Spirit.
+Between the second and eighth centuries, bishops from the five "apostolic" churches played leading roles in six ecumenical councils to agree on what all Christians should believe about the Father, the Son, and the Holy Spirit.
 All five cities originated within the Roman Empire, although the eastern part of the empire evolved into the Byzantine Empire around AD 330.
 Metropolitan bishops—a hierarchical office that emerged in the second century—governed the church alongside each city and met regularly to maintain institutional orthodoxy.
-Greek-speaking bishops focused on the nuances of language, often assuming they understood Scripture better than their Latin-speaking peers simply because the New Testament authors wrote in Greek.
+Greek-speaking bishops focused on linguistic nuances, often claiming to understand Scripture better than their Latin-speaking peers simply because the New Testament authors wrote in Greek.

 By contrast, the Latin bishops sought to govern the church through law, maintaining close ties between the bishop of Rome and the emperor following the Edict of Milan in 313.
 When Greek and Latin bishops met at the councils of Nicaea, Chalcedon, Ephesus, and Constantinople, their cooperation proved fragile.
 The Latins pressed for swift decisions to strengthen the authority of the bishop of Rome, while the Greeks took time to debate technical language.
 For example, in defining the doctrine of the Trinity, the five leading churches took nearly two hundred years to agree on the term homoousios (G3674 / G3776, "of one essence") to describe the bond between the Father and the Son (see "Trinity: Jewish & Gentile Views").